-To find out if the job is suitable for you, first read the Job Description Form (JDF) that details the responsibilities, duties and requirements of the job.
+Please read the Job Description Form (JDF) that details the responsibilities, duties and requirements of the job to find out if the position is suitable for you.
 You should direct your enquiries to the contact person named in the advertisement if you require further information or clarification about the position.

 Eligibility to Apply for Positions

-Advertised positions in the Department are open to any person who may wish to apply with the following conditions:
+Advertised positions in the Department of the Premier and Cabinet are open to any person who may wish to apply with the conditions as outlined below:

 Lodging Your Application

 We prefer to receive applications online.
 You can apply by clicking the ‘Apply for Job’ button at the top or bottom of the advertisement.